 A Contractor Safety Guidelines booklet is provided to contractors to inform them of Laurier's safety requirements.

 What opportunities are there for me to engage with entrepreneurship and community research at Laurier?

-The following centres have strong community components:
+Our researchers are engaged in both local research and Northern research.
+The following research centres have strong community components:

 Where can I shop, dine and stay at Laurier?